Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

 Because there are so many Boyds Bears around, this is a perfect time to buy them.
 I see Boyds Bears all the time at:

-- Thrift Stores: I recently bout 7 Boyds Bears at a local thrift store for 25 cents each!
+- Thrift Stores: I recently bought seven Boyds Bears at a local thrift store for 25 cents each!

-- Antique stores: while they aren't antiques, some looks old fashioned so look cute as props on antiques
+- Antique stores: While they aren't antiques, some look old fashioned and look cute as props on antiques.

 Important Tip for Collectors: